 3-Position Enabling Description PFH D Affects Device INPUT When the external Enabling Device connections are Low, a Safeguard Stop (SF2) is initiated.
 Recommendation: Use with a mode switch as a safety input.
 If a mode switch is not used and connected to the safety inputs, then the robot mode will be determined by the User Interface.
-If the User Interface is in: "running mode", the enabling device will not be active. "programming mode", the enabling device will be active.
-It is possible to use password protection for changing the mode by the User Interface.
+If the User Interface is in: "running mode", the enabling device will not be active. "programming mode", the enabling device will be active. "programming mode", the enabling device will be active.
 Less than 1.8E- 07 Input to SF2 Robot

 Mode switch Description PFH D Affects

 INPUT When the external connections are Low, Operation Mode (running/ automatic operation in automatic mode) is in effect.
 When High, mode is programming/ teach.
 Recommendation: Use with an enabling device, for example a UR e-Series Teach Pendant with an integrated 3-position enabling device.
 When in teach/program, initially both TCP speed and elbow speed will be limited to 250mm/s.
 The speed can manually be increased by using the pendant user interface "speed-slider", but upon activation of the enabling device, the speed limitation will reset to 250mm/s.
 Less than 1.8E- 07 Input to SF2 Robot

-Freedrive INPUT Description PEHD Affects
+Freedrive INPUT Description PFHD Affects

-Freedrive INPUT Description PFH D Affects Recommendation: Use with 3PE TP and/or 3 Position Enabling Device INPUT.
+reedrive INPUT Description PFH D Affects Recommendation: Use with 3PE TP and/or 3 Position Enabling Device INPUT.
 When Freedrive INPUT is High, the robot will only enter Freedrive if the following conditions are satisfied: 3PE TP button is not pressed 3 Position Enabling Device INPUT either not configured or not pressed (INPUT Low) Less than 1.8E- 07 Input to SF2 Robot

-15.2.
+19.2.
 Table 2